This post contains affiliate links.

 The bottom line for diagnosis, there’s very, very simple test that works very, very well.
 I asked the person, are you exhausted?
 Yes.
 Do you have trouble sleeping?
 Yes.
 You can’t sleep even though you’re exhausted and you don’t have anything else overt.
 It doesn’t go away.
 The vacation.
 You have the process.
 That paradox of can’t sleep despite exhaustion.
 Tells you that there’s hypothalamic dysfunction in play.
 You basically tripped a circuit breaker.
 Really that’s all you need because even if it’s being triggered by other diseases like lupus or rheumatoid arthritis that can’t sleep, even though exhausted paradox, it tells you this fibromyalgia process for CFS processes is going on.

-Dr. Mitchell: In your book in the different editions From Fatigue to Fantastic I know you talk about the shine protocol, which I found to be super helpful because when I got involved with this with my wife 10 years ago, I gave the example.
+Dr. Mitchell: In your book in the different editions From Fatigued to Fantastic I know you talk about the shine protocol, which I found to be super helpful because when I got involved with this with my wife 10 years ago, I gave the example.
 I said to my wife, Ricky, I said because I had to help out in the office when she wasn’t feeling well at one point and get involved in this.
 I have an immunology background, infectious disease background.
 I said to her, I felt like I was thrown in the ocean and in every direction that I looked, I didn’t see land.
 It was that complex dealing with these patients initially.
 But really, through a lot of hard work, I did the same thing that Ricki did, my wife.
 I studied at night, your book.
 I looked at articles and every patient became my teacher to hopefully get better at treating the patients.
 But I want to focus on the S.H.I.N.E protocol just quickly for the listeners is, S stands for sleep, H is for hormones, I is for infections and immune dysfunction, N is for nutrition and E is for exercise.

 So my question is, “What insight can you give to patients and the doctors if they feel it’s an infectious etiology?”
 A lot of patients come with Epstein-Barr, which we have to sort through, because I always feel like Epstein-Barr’s a maker, not necessarily the actual cause in these chronic patients.
 So I was just curious.
 I’m interested to know because, as you know, there’s just so many factors involved in chronic fatigue.
 But when you have one that you think it’s a clear cut infectious, like if a patient traveled to Africa, came back, and they’ve ruled out everything, but they’re really sick, or a patient had severe Epstein-Barr infectious mononucleosis.
 Do you treat that differently?
 We’ll talk about some things that you trained Ricki and I to do.
 But I was just curious, again, if you look at the patient a little differently than you would, if somebody had obviously, some type of traumatic life thing where they went through a divorce and it was all stress, which causes illness in its own way.